cbrown5/cbrown5.github.io/_posts/2016-04-14-fiji-ecosystem-services.md

 </p>
 </div>

-The information about catchments and landcover will be used by government to help them document the cost of the cyclone to ecosystem services.
+The information about catchments and landcover will be used by government to help them document the cost of the cyclone to ecosystem services, and help formulate actions that can be taken as Fiji begins the earlier recovery phase, which includes better land-sea management.

 The cyclone has also seen a shift in the science priorities for our working group.
-The Wildlife Conservation Society had been working towards a planning meeting with government and Fijian communities in May.
+The Wildlife Conservation Society had been working towards an integrated coastal management planning meeting with government and Fijian communities in May.
 The meeting was to discuss the future of land-use change in parts of Fiji.

 The SNaPP team had been working towards supporting the planning meeting, by providing estimates for how much pollution may cost fisheries and associated livelihoods.
 However, this natural disaster has seen a shift in local priorities, as people have suddenly become much more aware of the impact of extreme run-off events.